 replace string1 string2 file(s):

-does what its name promises... in any number of files!
+does what it promises... to any number of files!!

 evaluate a n-point running average of a 2-columns regularly-spaced data file